aws-solutions-library-samples/guidance-for-multi-provider-generative-ai-gateway-on-aws/README.md

 | AWS Certificate Manager                  | 1 Certificate                                                                                   | free              |
 | **TOTAL**                                |                                                                                                 | **$384.83/month** |

-For detailed cost estimates for EKS platform, it is recommended to create an AWS Price calculator like [this:](https://calculator.aws/#/estimate?id=2e331688341278d6e3e1a8b38c8ba76756e71f08)
+For detailed cost estimates for deployment on EKS platform, it is recommended to create an AWS Price calculator like [this:](https://calculator.aws/#/estimate?id=2e331688341278d6e3e1a8b38c8ba76756e71f08)

 ## Security